Last Updated 10/30/2020

 - Continuing students in F-1 Active status are permitted to study in-person, 100% online or a combination of both.
 Continuing students who chose to study remotely from outside the U.S. may do so and will retain their active SEVIS record.

-- Students can download and print a letter explaining Yale's Fall 2020 model.
+- Students can download and print a letter explaining Yale's spring 2021 model

 - Each school at Yale will separately address conditions of a delayed attendance for fall term.
 New students in F-1 Initial status who will arrive after the start of classes must engage in a mixture of online and in-person classes upon arrival in the U.S.